Separation Anxiety & Stranger Danger: How to Get through it with Confidence & Empathy

 Don’t worry too much about the feelings of others.
 This might sound insensitive and I know it can be really awkward when a friend, relative, or stranger tries to be overly friendly to your child and your child doesn’t respond well to it.
 But always remember that what’s most important is what your child is experiencing and the messages you’re sending to your child.
 It’s important that we as parents teach our kids that they can trust their sense of personal boundaries as well as the healthy boundaries that we set up for them.
 The other person is an adult and we shouldn’t feel too much responsibility in protecting their feelings when something more important is at stake.

 If you have put your child in daycare or your child is staying with a sitter frequently and you notice a regression in their behavior at all--worsening clinginess or regression in potty training, for example--do take this as a sign that it is too much for your child right now or that this childcare situation isn’t right for them.
 Though inconvenient, see if you can find ways to change things up a bit.
 Perhaps it means restructuring the childcare schedule or finding a new person to care for your child.
-Sure, it’s a nuisance, but but your child’s wellbeing and healthy development is worth it.
+Sure, it’s a nuisance, but your child’s well-being and healthy development is worth it.

 How to Smooth Tensions Over with the Grandparents

 As much as I say that we shouldn’t worry about other adults’ feelings, I do realize that sometimes this can be a touchy subject for some of us.
 If someone in your family is taking it personally that your child doesn’t want to be held by them or left alone with them, it can sometimes cause a rift.
-They might think that because they are older or have already raised their kids that they have license to tell you that you’re doing it wrong--that you’re coddling or spoiling them or that you’re not teaching them proper manners, etc.
+They might think that because they are older or have already raised their kids that they have a license to tell you that you’re doing it wrong--that you’re coddling or spoiling them or that you’re not teaching them proper manners, etc.

 But the reality is that every generation and every culture or subculture does things a little bit differently.
 Sometimes new research shows us how to do better.
 And when we know better, we do better.
 But, it's important to remind ourselves (and sometimes them too) that there's no one right way to parent.
 Ultimately, what it’s really about is you trusting that you as a parent are the person best qualified to determine what is best for your child.